banzaicloud/banzai-charts/README.md

 PIPELINE_HELM_BANZAIREPOSITORYURL="http://kubernetes-charts.banzaicloud.com/branch/fb-1"
 ```

-Clusters created with Pipeline will add this helm repo as `banzaicloud-stable`.
+Clusters created with Pipeline will add this Helm repo as `banzaicloud-stable`.